boutinb/Active-Record-for-CakePHP/README.md

        }
     }

-Then if I have record in my Action table with type 'SendEmail', Action->find() returns an object of Class ARSendEmailAction.
+Then if I have a record in my Action table with type 'SendEmail', Action->find() returns an object of Class ARSendEmailAction.
+When calling execute(), it will call the right one that will send an email.
 Here the ARSendEmailAction uses the same model as ARAction, but if needed I could have set it to another one.